pippinbarr/chesses2/process/to-do.md

 - ~~Add an information window to explain any given game~~
 - ~~Make the actual info panel look better~~

+- Really would prefer the menu not to be offset left by the info button

 # ~~AI?~~

 - Do I dare implement some kind of primitive AI?
 Do I have the right kind of possibilities for lookahead?
 I suspect it's just not worth it as per usual, too hard, not enough part of the idea.
 Let people play themselves.